 On the other hand, Step Back wants to convince you that his opinions are right.
-While I agree with him on most points, I’m not here to debate politics.
+While he makes some great points, I’m not here to debate politics.
 I’m here to help you to learn loads so that you can get great grades.
 So, I just want to make sure that you know his point of view so that you can come to your own conclusions.

-Despite this, he creator behind Step Back does not lie or deceive to prop up his political ideas.
+Despite this, the creator behind Step Back does not lie or deceive to prop up his political ideas.
 The facts are all true and he does a great deal of research for his videos.
 So, it is still a useful and informative resource that can help you through your time homeschooling this lockdown.

 Step Back History covers history, as you probably guessed, as well as politics.
 There is also some philosophy and sociology thrown in there for good measure.
 The videos are very helpful and informative!
 So, don’t dismiss it because of my disclaimer!

 Like Step Back, Philosophy Tube‘s creator, Abigail Thorn is left-wing.
 However, the point of her channel is to give the content in a philosophy degree away for free!
 So, any references to her own political views are a lot more subtle and infrequent.
 Of course, her ideas inform her work!
 No one’s work is free of their politics!
 Even the idea of giving away university content for free is a pretty socialist one.
 It’s a lot less overt, though, and not the main point of her videos – in particular, her earlier stuff.

 Philosophy Tube covers (again, it’s pretty obvious) philosophy.
 From Kant to human rights, Philosophy Tube is a great source to go to if you are studying philosophy at school.
 But it’s not just limited to that!
 Philosophy helps us to inform a whole range of other subjects, including English Language, English Literature, politics and history.